 there are two mistakes to be careful of when working with compound wafers. the most common mistake is getting the wafers too hot during the melting process. if you must use a microwave, set it on defrost and stir the coating every ten seconds. also seizing will occur if just one drop of water gets into the wafer. sometimes adding just a small amount of liquid lecithin will save the batch if water has caused it to seize.

-store at 65°f in a dry, odourless environment.
+storage recommendations: store at 65°f in a dry, odourless environment.

 Point of Interest: